cgvirus/blender-Custom-Frame-Offset-addon/README.md

 # blender-Custom-Frame-Offset-addon
-Offsets the timeline left/right with custom shortcuts
+Offsets the blender timeline left/right with custom shortcuts giving following a given delta